^

 Maybe

-If we consider the general somatic symptoms, then in the first place, attention is drawn to infectious intoxication, the signs of which are considered:
+If we consider general somatic symptoms, then first of all, infectious intoxication attracts attention, the signs of which are considered to be:

 • yellowing of the skin and mucous membranes;